DucAnhNTT/bigdata-ETL-pipeline/README.md

-# DvDRental Pipeline and Analytics Stack with Docker multi-container environment
+# DvD Rental Pipeline and Analytics Stack with Docker multi-container environment

 This project demonstrates the design and implementation of a  data pipeline and analytics stack for processing, storing, and visualizing data.
 And hands-on Big Data solution with batch processing.